-The committee shall provide a report no later than 30 April each year to the faculty and administration.
+The council shall provide a report no later than 30 April each year to the faculty and administration.
 This report shall include an evaluation of the current university efforts in promoting effective teaching and a projection of needs forward for two years.

-III.
+IV.
 University Grants